JasonKK1/NEMARLmodel/README.md

 ## Questions

-For any question about this program ,please contact
+For any question about this program, please contact

-Email:202237576@mail.sdu.edu.cn
+Email: 202237576@mail.sdu.edu.cn